InsertKoinIO/koin-annotations/Documentation.md

 # Koin Annotations & Kotlin Compilers

-The goal of Koin compiler & Annotations project is to help declare Koin definition in a very fast and intuitive way, and generate all underlying Koin DSL for you.
-The goal is to help developer experience to scale and go fast 🚀.
+The goal of Koin Annotations project is to help declare Koin definition in a very fast and intuitive way, and generate all underlying Koin DSL for you.
+The goal is to help developer experience to scale and go fast 🚀, thanks to Kotlin Compilers.

 ## Getting Started